sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a Representation Relationship for the End-User.

 `alt_sub`
 > OPTIONAL.
-Describes alternative subject identifiers for the authenticated End-User in the context of a specific audience.
-The value of `alt_sub` is an array of objects, each of which MUST contain `sub`, `sub_id_type`, and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative subject identifier.
+Describes alternative Subject Identifiers for the authenticated End-User in the context of a specific audience.
+The value of `alt_sub` is an array of objects, each of which MUST contain `sub`, `sub_id_type`, and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative Subject Identifier.

 `vot`
 > OPTIONAL.
 The vector value as specified in Vectors of Trust.
 As eIDAS is leading in most scenarios targeted by this profile, using the `acr` Claim to express the Level of Assurance is preferred over Vectors of Trust.
 See also [Section 5.2.4](#vectors-of-trust).